bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

   $ git clone [copied address]
 ```

-This will download the repo and you now have a local copy of the repo saved to your machine!
+This will download the repo, giving you a local copy of the repo saved to your machine!

 ## Git Commands:

 Throughout these lessons, we will interact with git through our terminal.
-In the future you may wish to use a Git GUI interface, but during these lessons we will need to use the terminal for all git functions.
+While in the future you may wish to use a Git GUI interface, during these lessons we will need to use the terminal for all git functions.

 In this exercise, we will add a file to our project and then commit this change to memory in git.